Ishh-glitch/airline-reservation/README.md

                 {
                     System.out.println("Sorry this flight is fully booked, please try again in 3 hrs");
                 }
-                else // ask passenger if they would like an economy ticket instead {
+                else //  gives the user a choice if they would want to book an economy seat.
+                {
                     System.out.println("First Class is fully booked.
 Would you like Economy?
 1 for Yes 2 for No");
                     int choice = input.nextInt();
                     if ( choice == 1 )
                     {